CargoRocket/website/_i18n/en/privacy.md

 ### Duration of storage
 The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
 In the case of the collection of data for the provision of the website, this is the case when the respective session has ended.

+In the case of storage of data in log files, this is the case after 31 days at the latest.
+Storage beyond this period is possible.
+In this case, the IP addresses of the users are deleted or alienated, so that an assignment of the calling client is no longer possible.
 ### Possibility of objection and removal
 The collection of data for the provision of the website and the storage of the data in log files is absolutely necessary for the operation of the website.
 Consequently, there is no possibility for the user to object.